A struggle for democracy!

 designed to comfort the strong and successful and powerful in prayer breakfasts.

-The religious mind set persuades us that we are not responsible, for we are in the hands of god and destined for another and
+religious mind set persuades us that we are not responsible, for we are in the hands of god and destined for another and better

-better life in heaven.
-For example, Curt Whitworth, Texas, USA [ 22 August 2008], in the International Herald Tribune,
+life in heaven.
+For example, Curt Whitworth, Texas, USA [ 22 August 2008], in the International Herald Tribune, commented in the

 This discussion highlights the tensions between individuals and groups in that the selection mechanisms systematically separate